Hello from Charlie & Tony.

-My name is Pasquale Anthony Leonardo but everyone calls me Tony.
-I started Movement Pictures in reference to my narrative bike messenger film Kaya (also called The Messenger).
+Movement Pictures was started by Pasquale Anthony Leonardo IV but really it's just "Tony" for short.
+The name Movement Pictures is a reference to the narrative bike messenger film Kaya (also called The Messenger).
 Kaya won two film festivals and an award for Best Cinematography.